What does mochimochi mean?

 In Japanese, mochimochi is a descriptive word meaning “squishy,” like the traditional sweet made of sticky rice called mochi.
 (It’s delicious!)

-I spent some formative years in Japan, where I caught both the knitting bug and the CUTE bug.
+I spent some formative years as an exchange student in and around Nagoya, Japan, where I caught both the knitting bug and the CUTE bug.
+I still bring these passions into my Hello Kitty-influenced, squishy, somewhat weird, knitted toys.

 I don’t knit, but I want one of your toys.
 Will you make me one?